scaleway/serverless-scaleway-functions/README.md

       # How to handle HTTP.
 Options: enabled (allow HTTP), disabled (block HTTP), or redirected (redirect HTTP -> HTTPS)
       httpOption: enabled

+      # Execution environment to use when running the container.
+Options: v1 (legacy), v2 (recommended, with improved cold starts)
+      sandbox: v2

       # Controls privacy of the container.
 Options: public (no authentication), private (token-based authentication)
       privacy: public